 If you want your child to get into a magnet school, find out what the admissions policy is.
 If they make room for students who live in their zones, you may want to move to that zone to ensure enrollment.
 If enrollment is based on admission criteria, you may get a chance to convince the school’s administration of your child’s need to be enrolled by the information you include on your child’s application.

-If the magnet school’s policy is to enroll students on a first-come, first-served basis, make sure you turn your child’s application in as soon as possible.
-If the school uses a lottery system only, there is nothing you can do other than repeatedly apply each year until your child get in.
-If this is the case, consider applying to a number of magnet schools in order to increase the chances of enrolling your child in one of them.
+If the magnet school’s policy is to enroll students on a first-come, first-served basis, ensure you turn your child’s application in as soon as possible.
+If the school uses a lottery system only, you can do nothing other than repeatedly apply each year until your child gets in.
+If this is the case, consider applying to several magnet schools to increase the chances of enrolling your child in one of them.
 Most magnet schools will give siblings preferential enrollment status if one sibling is already enrolled.

-Magnets schools were first created to facilitate public school desegregation.
+Magnet schools were first created to facilitate public school desegregation.
 All this is done to achieve a better racial and ethnic balance in the student population by attracting students from various neighborhoods.
 Specialized curriculums and instructional approaches became an extension of these efforts.
 Unfortunately, the desire to attend a magnet school often exceeds the enrollment capacity of magnet schools today.
-That leaves many students and families desiring a magnet school experience stuck within their zoned public schools.
+Many students and families desire a magnet school experience stuck within their zoned public schools.

 There are many pros and cons to magnet schools.
-Some of these pros and cons deal with specific magnet school experiences and others focus on the theoretical or philosophical concept of magnet schools.
-Deciding whether a magnet school is right for you depends on a number of factors and on your own goals for your child’s education.
-The best thing to do is to identify what you want out of a school and find out what magnet schools can do for your family.
+Some of these pros and cons deal with specific magnet school experiences, and others focus on the theoretical or philosophical concept of magnet schools.
+Deciding whether a magnet school is right for you depends on several factors and your goals for your child’s education.
+The best thing to do is to identify what you want from a school and find out what magnet schools can do for your family.
 Magnet schools don’t come in a “one size fits all” form.
 Understanding what magnet schools are is the first step to deciding whether they make sense for your family.